A Man on the Inside: Special guest starring

-In addition, Deuce Basco as Jace Nieuwendyk-Piñero, Lincoln Lambert as Nico Nieuwendyk-Piñero, and Wyatt Yang as Wyatt Nieuwendyk-Piñero co-star as Emily's sons.

 Production

 Michael Schur and his producing partner Morgan Sackett had been adapting the 1989 film Field of Dreams for Peacock.
 The series did not move forward, so Sackett sent Schur an email asking if he had seen The Mole Agent, to adapt that into a television series.
 Sackett suggested, via an email he sent to Schur, that Danson play the lead.

 In March 2023, it was announced that Danson was to star in the series.
 The rest of the cast was announced in February 2024; at the time, the series was titled A Classic Spy.
 While filming on location in San Francisco and in the redwoods along the Russian River, the cast and crew were staying at the Fairmont hotel at the same time as U.S. President Joe Biden.
 Only the exterior shots were filmed on location in San Francisco, with the sole exception of an interior shot of the Piazza Pellegrini restaurant.
 In August, Netflix released first look images from the series.

 It was announced on December 16, 2024, that the series had been renewed for a second season for a 2025 release.
 In March 2025, Danson's real-life wife Mary Steenburgen was cast in a lead role for the second season.
-Filming for the second season began in May 2025, with first season cast members returning and Danson's real life wife Mary Steenburgen being included among several new cast members.
+Filming for the second season began in May 2025, with first season cast members returning and Steenburgen being included among several new cast members.

+On February 3, 2026, Netflix renewed the series for a third season.
+On September 23, 2026, it was announced that the upcoming third season will be the final season.